-ICT assets are mostly managed by the Information Services (IS) branch, but some items under miscellaneous equipment are managed by other branches.
-Refining roles and responsibilities for these various arrangements will be clarified in future revisions of this plan.
+ICT assets are mostly managed by the Digital Solutions Services branch, but some items under miscellaneous equipment and security equipment are managed by other branches.
+Refining roles and responsibilities for these various arrangements will be further clarified in future revisions of this plan.